marianadeem755/Emojis-Generator/readme.md

-# 🎨 Emoji Generator App
+# 🎨 Emojis Generator App

 Welcome to the **Emoji Generator App**!
 This app allows you to explore and generate random emojis from various categories.
 Have fun creating your own emojis and sharing them with others!